patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     - LoginPage
     - NumberInput
     - SearchInput
-    - Slider - only when the `isInputVisible` prop is passed in
+    - Slider - only when the `isInputVisible` propertyis passed in
     - TreeViewSearch
-    - Select - only the deprecated implementation with the `hasInlineFilter` prop passed in
+    - Select - only the deprecated implementation with the `hasInlineFilter` propertypassed in

+    Selectors may need to be updated.
 This rule will raise a warning, but will not make any changes. [(#9132)](https://github.com/patternfly/patternfly-react/pull/9132)

 ### About modal

 **Core**

-- Updated to be a regular block element that is placed inside of the existing modal component ([#5216](https://github.com/patternfly/patternfly/pull/5216))
+- Updated to be a regular block element that is placed inside of the existing `Modal` component ([#5216](https://github.com/patternfly/patternfly/pull/5216))

 **React**

-- The AboutModalBoxHero sub-component has been removed from AboutModal.
+- The `AboutModalBoxHero` sub-component has been removed from AboutModal.
 Selectors in tests may need to be updated.
 This rule will raise a warning, but will not make any code changes.[(#8931)](https://github.com/patternfly/patternfly-react/pull/8931)

 ### Accordion